zizougraphy/zizougraphy/README.md

 💞️ I’m looking to collaborate on projects involving dev and hardware development.

-📫 How to reach me: DM me here or via email (if shared).
+📫 How to reach me: DM me here or via email (zizoubouali92@gmail.com).

 😄 Pronouns: He/Him